$d$-pleated surfaces and their shear-bend coordinates: d --pleated surfaces

-for all $X\in\wh H_{\bf i}\big|_v$, all $v\in T^1\lambda$, and all $t>0$. \end{enumerate} We refer to $\xi$ as a \emph{$\lambda$-limit map} of $\rho$. \end{definition} \begin{remark} \begin{enumerate} \item The notion of a $\lambda$-Borel Anosov representation is a weakening of the more classical notion of a Borel Anosov representation that was introduced by Labourie \cite{labourie-anosov}.
+for all $X\in\wh H_{\bf i}\big|_v$, all $v\in T^1\lambda$, and all $t>0$. \end{enumerate} We refer to $\xi$ as a \emph{$\lambda$--limit map} of $\rho$. \end{definition} \begin{remark} \phantom{a} \begin{enumerate} \item The contracting property (Definition \ref{def:AnosovBorel} Property (2)) guarantees that the $\lambda$--limit map of a $\lambda$--Borel Anosov representation is unique.
+See \cite[Theorem 1.1]{wang2021anosov} for details. \item The notion of a $\lambda$--Borel Anosov representation is a weakening of the more classical notion of a Borel Anosov representation that was introduced by Labourie \cite{labourie-anosov}.
 For Borel Anosov representations, the limit map is required to be defined on all of $\partial\wt S$ instead of just $\partial\wt\lambda$, and is also required to be continuous and transverse, i.e. $\xi(x)$ and $\xi(y)$ are transverse for all distinct points $x,y\in\partial\wt S$.
-This stronger limit map extends the splitting $T^1\wt\lambda\times\Kb^d=L_1+\dots+L_d$ to a splitting $T^1\wt S\times\Kb^d=L_1+\dots+L_d$, and so the homomorphism bundles $\wh H_{\bf i}$ can also be extended to bundles over $T^1S$.
-The contraction property (Definition \ref{def:AnosovBorel} Claim (2)) is then required to hold for all vectors $v\in T^1S$. \item Unlike Borel Anosov representations, $\lambda$-Borel Anosov representations do not necessarily have discrete image. \item The notion of $\lambda$-Borel Anosov representation is a special case of the class of representations considered in Wang \cite{wang2021anosov}: in his language, $\lambda$--Borel Anosov representations are ``$k$-Anosov over $T^1\wt\lambda$ for all $k=1,\ldots,d$". \end{enumerate} \end{remark}
+This stronger limit map extends the splitting $T^1\wt\lambda\times\mathbb{K}^d=L_1\oplus\dots\oplus L_d$ to a splitting $T^1\wt S\times\mathbb{K}^d=L_1\oplus\dots\oplus L_d$, and so the homomorphism bundles $\wh H_{\bf i}$ can also be extended to bundles over $T^1S$.
+The contraction property is then required to hold for all vectors $v\in T^1S$. \item Unlike Borel Anosov representations, $\lambda$--Borel Anosov representations do not necessarily have discrete image. \item The notion of $\lambda$--Borel Anosov representation is a special case of the class of representations considered in Wang \cite{wang2021anosov}: in his language, $\lambda$--Borel Anosov representations are ``$k$--Anosov over $T^1\wt\lambda$ for all $k=1,\ldots,d$". \end{enumerate} \end{remark}